CSIRO-enviro-informatics/magda-config-kn/README.md

 All required secrets have been successfully created!
 ```

 **Please note: you can choose any namespace (rather than `kn`) here.
 But if you use a different namespace.
-You need to adjust `helm update` command used in step 2 below with correct namespace.**
+You need to adjust `helm update` command below with correct namespace.**

 3. Add the magda chart repo to helm